Krs-Mauro/arionkoder/README.md

 1. ✅ Run TypeScript type checking
 2. ✅ Run ESLint validation
-3. ✅ Run all tests
+3. ✅ Run all tests (27 tests for type guards)
 4. ✅ Run production build

 If any step fails, the push will be **blocked** until you fix the issues.